 Liverpool to pay tribute to Diogo Jota and Andre Silva at Preston friendly

-There will be a rendition of ‘You’ll Never Walk Alone’ prior to the 3pm kick-off.

-Liverpool have announced plans to pay tribute to Diogo Jota and his brother Andre Silva during Sunday’s pre-season friendly at Preston.
+Liverpool have announced plans to pay tribute to Diogo Jota and his brother Andre Silva during Sunday’s pre-season friendly at Preston while also retiring the squad number 20 in his honour.

-The match at Deepdale will be the Reds’ first since Liverpool forward Jota and his brother were killed in a car crash in Spain on July 3.
+The match at Deepdale will be the Reds’ first since former Wolves forward Jota and his brother were killed in a car crash in Spain on July 3.

 There will be a rendition of ‘You’ll Never Walk Alone’ prior to the 3pm kick-off and Preston will lay a wreath alongside the away supporters, Liverpool said.